Money for mitigated carbon: A climate policy you can get behind

 We are in a planetary emergency.
 All high income countries today are massively overshooting planetary boundaries, destroying the living world, and in doing so, restraining the prospects of lower income countries of catching up.

-It is almost certain that if we do not change our current carbon trajectory, global temperatures will overshoot 1.5 degrees of warming, triggering irreversible damage.
-Based on current commitments, the IPCC has determined we are on track for 3.2 degrees of warming by 2100.
-There is a 5% chance we will stay below 2 degrees of warming.
+Scientists are certain that global temperatures will now overshoot 1.5 degrees of warming, triggering irreversible damage.
+With the current commitments, the IPCC has predicted there will be 3.2 degrees of warming by 2100.
+There is a mere 5% chance that the earth will stay below 2 degrees of warming.

 Figure 1: Carrot and Stick Approach Explained (reproduced with permission)